Entanglement asymmetry as a probe of symmetry breaking

+We provide here the details about the derivation of the numerical and analytical results reported in the Results section.

-We choose as initial state the linear combination of Eq.~\eqref{eq:initial_state}, instead of Eq.~\eqref{eq:tilted_ferro}, because the corresponding reduced density matrix is a Gaussian operator in terms of $\boldsymbol{c}_j$.
+{\it Numerical techniques.} We choose as initial state the linear combination of Eq.~\eqref{eq:initial_state}, instead of Eq.~\eqref{eq:tilted_ferro}, because, after a Jordan-Wigner transformation, the corresponding reduced density matrix is Gaussian in terms of the fermionic operators $\boldsymbol{c}_j=(c_j^\dagger, c_j)$.
 We can then use Wick theorem to express $\rho_A(t)$ in terms of the two-point correlation matrix

 with $j,j'\in A$ \cite{p-03}.
 If $A$ is a subsystem of length $\ell$, then $\Gamma(t)$ has dimension $2\ell\times 2\ell$ and entries \cite{FC08}

 with

 Under the Jordan-Wigner transformation, the transverse magnetization is mapped to the fermion number operator and $e^{i\alpha Q_A}$ turns out to be Gaussian, too.
 Therefore, $ Z_n(\boldsymbol{\alpha})$ in Eq.~\eqref{eq:Znalpha} is the trace of the product of Gaussian fermionic operators, $\rho_A$ and $e^{i\alpha_{j,j+1} Q_A}$.
 Employing their composition properties~\cite{bb-69,FC10}, we express $ Z_n(\boldsymbol{\alpha})$ as a determinant involving the corresponding correlation matrices, finding